nirvus/infra-recipes/README.recipes.md

   cmd (seq[str]): The command to execute with each argument as a separate
     list entry.
+  arch (str): The target architecture to execute tests for. use_kvm (bool): Whether or not a bot with KVM should be requested for the
+    task.
-  arch (str): The target architecture to execute tests for. isolated_hash (str): A digest of the isolated containing the build
+  isolated_hash (str): A digest of the isolated containing the build
     artifacts.
   output (str): Optional relative path to an output file on the target